In the Meantime, In Between Time

 keep fans occupied until the group finished its next album, but it took on a life of its own.
 The cover of the Dokken song "In My Dreams" ended up being the band's biggest hit on the charts, peaking at #34 on the Billboard Hot 100 and #35 on the Billboard Hot Dance chart.
 The song would land the group an appearance on Club MTV, a return to MMC, another Disney Channel special titled Go Party! and another concert tour opening for Hi-Five.

-The album's title is a likely quote from the lyrics of 1921 foxtrot "Ain't We Got Fun".